verellino/transform-futures/content/posts/resourcegrid-vue.md

 title: ResourceGrid.vue
 subtitle: Easily Display Grid of Posts/Categories Throughout the Site
 category:
-  - About Awake
+  - About Transforming Futures
 author: Daniel Kelly
 date: 2019-08-02T04:27:56.800Z
 featureImage: /uploads/resource-grid-hero.jpg
 ---
-The `ResourceGrid` powers the grid display of both posts and categories in the Awake template.
+The `ResourceGrid` powers the grid display of both posts and categories in the Transforming Futures template.
 It's a powerful, fast, and flexible component to grab a grid of any size or content when you need it.

 | Prop     | Description                                          | Type   | Default           |
 | -------- | ---------------------------------------------------- | ------ | ----------------- |